fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 After adding more yes votes, the transaction, `[{ "_id": ["_user/username", "a-ha"], "username": "Eureka!" }]` passes.

 We now have a fully operational voting system.
 If we want to add a voting requirement to any other attributes, we would simply have to issue a transaction specifying a new function (or re-using `2VotesMajority`), and adding that function to any `_attribute`.
-The below transction would require at least 10 votes with more than 75% voting yes in order to change smart function code.
+The below transaction would require at least 10 votes with more than 75% voting yes in order to change smart function code.

 ```all
 [{